-As mentioned, succulents grow better in fast-draining soil.
+Succulents grow better in fast-draining soil.
 This means that the soil should provide water exit point.
 One of the best ways to make a fast-draining soil is mixing the succulent soil with potting pebbles.
 This way the excess water will easily drain leaving nothing but moisture.

 Related: Can Succulents Grow in Rocks?

 However, putting potting pebbles along with the succulents requires understanding color harmony.
 This means that you should make sure that the color of the pebbles will match well with the color of the plant.
 Another thing to remember when putting pebbles in the pot is the size and shape.
 Depending on the type of succulents you are growing, size matters to maximize the aesthetic effect.

-How to prepare potting pebbles?
+How to prepare potting pebbles for succulents?

 For easy cleaning, you can mix the water with fragrant liquid soap.
 Wash them thoroughly.
 Make sure that the pebbles are totally cleaned by rinsing them with clean water.
 After the pebbles are cleaned, it is time to place them in the pot.
-The first thing to do is to pour the pebble first into the pot for about an inch thick.
+The first thing to do is to pour the pebbles first into the pot making a layer about an inch thick.
 This enhances the drainage system of the soil mix you are using for your succulents.

 If you are using a pot with drainage holes, it is important to consider the size of the pebbles.
 For smaller ones, you might need a mesh over the hole to hold the pebbles and prevent them from slipping through.
 Then fill the rest of the pot with the fast-draining soil mix.
 Plant the succulents in the soil.
 Then make another layer of pebbles around the succulents.
 The pot should look amazing after spreading pebbles at the top of it.

 Best potting pebbles for succulents

 If you are serious in making your succulent garden even more colorful and vibrant, you need potting pebbles that are colorful and have perfect shape and size.
 For my garden, I use potting pebbles that I bought online and I would like to share with you my trusted brands, just to help you make a good selection.
 Let’s start.

 This brand offers stunning potting pebbles for succulents.
 The stones come in different natural shades such as white, red, grey, and brown.
 The pebbles are perfect for succulents on any given occasion.
 The color of the stones is just amazing, as I can see in my own garden.
 It makes my plants even more eye-catchy as they already are.
 Click here to check customers’ reviews and current price on Amazon (* this is an affiliate link, if you make a purchase I may earn a small commission at no extra cost to you).

 What I like the most about these pebbles is the way they are polished.
 The stones are clean, dust-free and shiny.
 Safe for kids too.
 Click here to check them on Amazon.

 Small River Pebbles